Atmospheric entry and fragmentation of small asteroid 2024 BX1: Bolide trajectory, orbit, dynamics, light curve, and spectrum: Meteorite strewn field

-The expected meteorite landing positions were computed using the dark flight procedure of \citet{Cep87}.
-The procedure was started when fragment velocity dropped to 2 km s$^{-1}$.
-At that time the ablation surely ceased.
-The largest fragment M was visible on the video (and thus ablating) down the velocity of 2.7 km s$^{-1}$.
-The atmospheric pressure, temperature, and wind profile for 0 UT and 1 UT was kindly provided to us by R. Bro\v{z}kov\'a from the Czech Hydrometeorogical Institute using the ALADIN (Aire Limit\'ee Adaptation dynamique D\'eveloppement InterNational) weather forecast model.
+The expected meteorite landing positions were computed using the dark-flight procedure of \citet{Cep87}.
+The procedure was started when the fragment velocity dropped to 2 km s$^{-1}$.
+At this time, the ablation surely ceased.
+The largest fragment M was visible in the video (and thus ablating) at a velocity of 2.7 km s$^{-1}$.
+The atmospheric pressure, temperature, and wind profile for 0 UT and 1 UT was kindly provided to us by R. Bro\v{z}kov\'a from the Czech Hydrometeorogical Institute using the Aire Limit\'ee Adaptation dynamique D\'eveloppement InterNational (ALADIN) weather forecast model.

 A map of the computed strewn field is shown in Fig.~\ref{strewnmap}.
 For comparison, the computation without wind is shown as well.
-In that case, the meteorites would be distributed along a line in the direction of bolide flight with large meteorites further ahead.
-The wind, blowing from western to northwestern directions, completely changed the situation.
-The meteorites were distributed along the wind direction with the smallest meteorites blown further away.
-Note that the distance flown depends not only on meteorite mass but also on shape, which affects the drag coefficient during the dark flight \citep{Towner}.
+In this case, the meteorites would be distributed along a line in the direction of the bolide flight, with large meteorites farther ahead.
+The wind, blowing from west to northwest directions, completely changed the situation.
+The meteorites were distributed along the wind direction, with the smallest meteorites blown farther away.
+The distance flown depends not only on the meteorite mass, but also on the shape, which affects the drag coefficient during the dark flight \citep{Towner}.
 The masses given in Fig.~\ref{strewnmap} are for spherical shapes.
-Brick-like or irregularly shaped meteorites may have been transported further east.
+Brick-like or irregularly shaped meteorites may have been transported farther east.

-Fig.~\ref{strewnmap} shows also the uncertainty in the meteorite line, which is mostly due to the uncertainty in the wind.
-The wind can exhibit variations in time, which the wind model cannot account for.
+Fig.~\ref{strewnmap} also shows the uncertainty in the meteorite line, which is mostly due to the uncertainty in the wind.
+The wind can exhibit variations in time that the wind model cannot account for.
 Some spread of meteorites can be also expected due to ejection angles during the fragmentations and due to aerodynamic effects.
 Some of the meteorites can therefore lie outside the marked area.